 All of these factors have contributed to the evergrowing number of cases in the country.

-Here are some things you can do to help lower the possibility of future outbreaks:
+Here are some things you can do to help lower transmission and help in the prevention of COVID-19 outbreaks:

-By following these simple tips, we can do our part in making sure that the outbreak does not get any worse.
+By following these simple tips, we can do our part in the prevention of COVID-19 outbreaks.

 Find more updates and information on COVID-19 here.